rest-feeds/rest-feeds/README.md

 A REST feed complies to these principles:

 * HTTP(S) as transfer protocol
-* Polling-based, client initiated GET requests only
+* Polling-based, client-initiated GET requests only
 * Paged collections with link to the next page
 * Content-Negotiation, with `application/json` as default

-REST feeds enable asynchronously decoulped systems without shared infrastructure.
+REST feeds enable asynchronously decoupled systems without shared infrastructure.

 ### Data Feeds

 _Data feeds_ are used to share resources (master data, domain objects, aggregates) with other systems for data replication.
-Usually a data feed contains only entries of one resource `type`.
+Usually, a data feed contains only entries of one resource `type`.

 Typical examples: